 Who is ngram best for?

 Ready to try ngram?
-Create your first video in under 5 minutes.
-Start free
+Create your first business video from a prompt, URL, deck, or screen recording.
+Start with ngram

 2. Loom